NavdeepBrar03/LinuxAssignment3/Assignment3.md

      ```
       - `sudo`: Executes the command with superuser privileges.
       - `apt update`: Updates the package list for the system.
-      - **Purpose**: To ensure the latest software and dependencies are available before installing Nginx.
+     ### Purpose: To ensure the latest software and dependencies are available before installing Nginx.

 2. **Install Nginx**
    - Command: